MandyNeumeyer/login-form/README.md

 :mag_right: **suggestions for your validation**

 - check if all field have entries
-- e-mail contains @ sign etc.
+- check if e-mail contains @ sign etc.
-- password has min char, incl. numbers etc.
+- check if password has min char, incl. numbers etc.
-- both passwords match
+- check if both passwords match

 ![](signUp-errors.gif)